vijayrajpanchall/matic-docs/docs/supernets/operate/install.md

 <TabItem value="source">

+> Before getting started, ensure you have [Go](https://go.dev/) installed on your system (version >= 1.15 and <= 1.19).
-To build from source, make sure you have Go version 1.18 or earlier installed and properly configured.
-Please note that versions above 1.18 are not currently supported.
-Compatibility is being worked on and will be available in the near future.
+> Compatibility is being worked on for other versions and will be available in the near future.

+> To install Go, run the following command in your CLI (we are using 1.18 in this example): `sudo apt-get install golang-1.18`.
+> Or, use a package manager like [Snapcraft](https://snapcraft.io/go) for Linux, [Homebrew](https://formulae.brew.sh/formula/go) for Mac, and [Chocolatey](https://community.chocolatey.org/packages/golang) for Windows.

 Use the following commands to clone the Polygon Edge repository and build from source: